Katy Schimert: Later exhibitions (1998– )

-In the first of four shows at David Zwirner, Icarus and the World Trade Center (1998), Schimert turned from the cooler, ethereal environs of the sea and moon to the explosive, searing heat of the sun, treated as a metaphor for the New York-defined arena of ambition, success and wealth.
-She was inspired by photographs of the sun's surface and observations of its rays reflecting against, penetrating or compressed between the World Trade towers; the towers figured prominently throughout as mythical Stonehenge-like presences alongside the updated protagonist, a Wall Street trader.
-The show featured a blown-glass wall installation (The Sun), an array of terra-cotta flowering shapes glazed in fourteen-karat gold (Sun Spots), and intimate, cryptic watercolors delineating the story with spare images and notations; a Super-8 mm film depicted a striding young man eventually lost in sped-up, frantic trading floor scenes and blurred, tumbling shots of the towers, sun and Hudson River.
+In the first of four shows at David Zwirner, Icarus and the World Trade Center (1998), Schimert turned from the cooler, ethereal environs of the sea and Moon to the explosive, searing heat from the Sun, treated as a metaphor for the New York-defined arena of ambition, success and wealth.
+She was inspired by photographs of the Sun's surface and observations of its rays reflecting against, penetrating or compressed between the World Trade towers; the towers figured prominently throughout as mythical Stonehenge-like presences alongside the updated protagonist, a Wall Street trader.
+The show featured a blown-glass wall installation (The Sun), an array of terra-cotta flowering shapes glazed in fourteen-karat gold (Sun Spots), and intimate, cryptic watercolors delineating the story with spare images and notations; a Super-8 mm film depicted a striding young man eventually lost in sped-up, frantic trading floor scenes and blurred, tumbling shots of the towers, Sun and Hudson River.
 New Art Examiner critic Katie Clifford compared the show's imagery and narrative to outsider-artist work by Henry Darger, writing that it "possesses both storybook sweetness and occult strangeness."

 Schimert's next three shows focused on the body and the impact of emotional conflict and historical events such as war on human consciousness.
 "Body Parts" (2001) featured two sculpture installations connected by a room of ink-and-watercolor drawings.
 The first installation presented ceramic body parts and internal organs glazed with an opalescent, gunmetal-colored finish that were displayed on pedestals like specimens from a forensic medicine procedural or museum artifacts offered for contemplation.
 The second installation reconfigured these objects into a surreal ensemble: a pile of seventy mounded on a large, low square pedestal that suggested carnage (such as the recent Rwandan genocide), a mass grave or classical discards; the intervening drawings depicted a bloody landscape of death and violent passion populated with fighting and embracing figures.